-The registration of all deaths are compulsory.
+The registration of all deaths is compulsory.
 The Births, Deaths and Marriages Registration Act requires a person, usually the funeral director, to notify the Registry of Births, Deaths and Marriages within 14 days from the date of the funeral service.

 The doctor who was responsible for the medical care of a person before their death or who examines the deceased person after death, must complete and sign a medical certificate cause of death.
 This certificate must be issued within 48 hours after the person's death and given to the funeral director or persons arranging the funeral service.
 The doctor is not required to give this notice of the cause of death in circumstances in which the death is reported to the State Coroner.